-With a SaaS provider, they will manage your invoice scans with their technology.
-So, you do not have to worry about installing it, or maintaining it, or troubleshooting it, or training it, or upgrading it.
+They will manage your invoice scans with their technology.
+So, you do not have to worry about installing it, maintaining it, troubleshooting it, training it, or upgrading it.
 You won’t have to worry about training your staff to use it or training every person you add to your staff to use it.
-You get to let the technology be your providers problem.
+You get to let the technology be your provider’s problem.

 There is also a layer of protection for you in having objective professionals handling the quality assurance.
 If you are like most AP departments, you have staff who occasionally skip steps and cut corners because they trust the knowledge in their heads more than they trust best practices.
 AP providers live this all day long and will ensure best practices are followed.

 Finally, you will get the cost savings and technology advantage of adding your invoices to an already setup OCR solution.
 For instance, outsourcing validation is not cost-effective for most organizations, not only because they do not process enough documents, but they also do not have someone in-house who can be dedicated to managing the outsourcing team.
 Because of a vendor’s document volume and expert staff, that resource becomes cost-effective for all their clients whether they are processing a thousand documents or many thousands of documents.